jbrown2002/jobs2/README.md

 pip install kaggle
 kaggle datasets download -d saurabhbadole/latest-data-science-job-salaries-2024
 ```
+Note: To access this dataset, you will need a Kaggle account, which can be done at [Kaggle](https://www.kaggle.com/)

 ### 3.
 Lastly, unzip the data file on your local device and read it into the API using this code: